-Okay, so since content is the most important thing, you need to have (most of) it ready beforehand.
-Or at least, you need to have a good idea of how much content there’s going to be and in what form.
+Okay, so since the content is the most important thing, you need to have (most of) it ready beforehand.
+Or at least, you need to have a good idea of how much it there’s going to be and in what form.

 The next step is to single out the individual types of pages you’re going to need (like a homepage, a product page, a category page, an about page, a contact page, the main sales page, some newsletter subscription landing page, main blog listing, individual posts, a store perhaps, and whatever else seems needed).